masteraccurate/PHP-Webportal/Version_1.1_Final_English/webportal/README.txt

 as long as this is not done commercially and with mention the author source of this software.
-The use for teaching purposes is expressly permitted and also allowed at your own risk and responsibility.
+The use for teaching purposes is expressly permitted and also Allowed at your own risk and responsibility.
 The programmer does not offer guarantee or warranty claims for this software.